 What is a mobile OT practice?

 We are an outpatient occupational therapy service that travels to your home.
-We provide your therapy services in the comfort of your home and can address all the things that you'd work on in a clinic including balance, strength, endurance, coordination that is affecting your ability to perform your self-care, and home management activities.
+We provide your therapy services in the comfort of your home and can address all the things that you'd work on in a clinic including balance, strength, endurance, cognition, and coordination that is affecting your ability to perform your self-care, and home management activities.
 Functional Home OT specializes in people who have a dementia diagnosis and their caregivers.

 Why might mobile OT practice be right for me?

-There are many reasons you may prefer to have your Occupational Therapy services to come to your home, including the following:
+There are many reasons you may prefer to have your Occupational Therapy services come to your home, including the following:

 Do I have a choice?